vi/websocat/doc.md

 Internal name for --dump-spec: Crypto

-[A] Encrypts written messages and decryptes (and verifies) read messages with a static key, using ChaCha20-Poly1305 algorithm.
+[A] Encrypts written messages and decryptes (and authenticates) read messages with a static key, using ChaCha20-Poly1305 algorithm.

 Do not not use in stream mode - packet boundaries are significant.

+Note that attacker may duplicate messages.
+Each encrypted message is 12 bytes bigger than original message.

 Assocated --crypto-key option accepts the following prefixes: